amoksito/Spandoc/README.md

 __Spandoc__ needs to know the command options for Pandoc.
 At least an input and an output format.

-- The input format is automatically taken from the scope under the cursor of the currently edited document, when executing the [commands](#commands).
+- The input format is automatically taken from the scope under the cursor of the current document, when executing the [commands](#commands).
 - The output format is called a transformation in __Spandoc__.
 It must be configured in a settings file by defining the `transformations` array.

 Two ways to start a Pandoc conversion: